lsl036/STM-Multifrontal-QR-Factorization-Empowered-by-GCN/STMMQR/README.md

 At this time, *QR_time.txt* will be generated in the *./Results* directory to record the matrix-ID, analysis factorization time, numerical factorization time, and error verification.

-The source code of our streaming task mapping framework is in *./src/base/tpsm_**.
-The functions implemented in each subsequent section need to recompile the entire package, type:
+The functions implemented in each subsequent section need to recompile the entire package, by typing:

 ```
 make distclean